Skip to content

 Role Responsibility

-Power Platform Admin Configures IP firewall, cookie binding, and links the environment to the Power Platform enterprise (network) policy.
+Power Platform Admin Configures IP firewall and cookie binding in PPAC; links the environment to the Power Platform enterprise (network) policy; coordinates Managed Environment posture with the Azure platform team.

-Entra Security Admin Reviews network architecture and reconciles IP firewall allowlists with conditional access named locations (Control 1.11).
+Entra Security Admin Reviews network architecture and reconciles IP firewall allowlists with Conditional Access named locations and cross-tenant-access settings (Control 1.11).
 Approves changes prior to Enforce.
+Owns Tenant Restrictions v2 policy alignment.

-AI Administrator Coordinates Copilot Studio agent inventory affected by network changes; ensures agents in Zone 2/3 are deployed only into network-isolated environments.
+AI Administrator Maintains the inventory of Copilot Studio agents and Azure AI service consumers affected by network changes; ensures Zone 2/3 agents are deployed only into network-isolated environments; reviews AI-service Private Endpoint coverage during agent onboarding.

-Compliance Officer Approves the network architecture against the firm's regulatory mapping; records evidence in the supervisory file.
+Compliance Officer Approves the network architecture against the firm's regulatory mapping (FINRA RN 24-09, NY DFS 500.11(a), GLBA 501(b)); records evidence in the supervisory file; signs the quarterly Zone 3 attestation.

-Azure VNet, subnet, private endpoint, AMPLS, NSG, and Private DNS configuration is performed by the Azure platform team (typically holding Network Contributor on the relevant resource group).
+Azure VNet, subnet, Private Endpoint, AMPLS, NSG, Azure Firewall, DNS Private Resolver, and Private DNS configuration is performed by the Azure platform team (typically holding Network Contributor and resource-specific contributor roles).
 That team is not a directory role in the canonical role catalog but is the operational owner of the Azure-side artifacts referenced above.
+Change requests crossing the Power Platform / Azure platform boundary should ride a single change record so the agent owner can see end-to-end network impact.

 Control Relationship